Circles of Willow

 About me circles

-2024 Being in circle has helped me grow too.
 I’ve surprised myself by moving into a new frontier.
-I stand on a firm foundation of 41 years of clinical experience as a physiotherapist, working in areas that provide the perfect skill set for a new direction and expansion of the ‘Circles of Willow’ concept.
+I stand on a firm foundation of 43 years of clinical experience as a physiotherapist, working in areas that provide the perfect skill set for a new direction and expansion of the ‘Circles of Willow’ concept.
 Close involvement with my grandchildren and ongoing observation of children in Wellbeing Martial arts afterschool karate class has piqued my interest in ADHD and ASD children.
-I am upskilling and researching and will release a new range of services for these children and their families soon.
+Most of the year was spent working as a physiotherapist with parents and their children in a small group.

-I’m blessed to have had the opportunity to facilitate circles for over 2 years.
 The calling was irresistible but I doubted myself when I first embarked on my new role as a circle facilitator.
 As I facilitate more circles, I am in awe of the healing power of connection.
 Women get women. in circle we come to the fundamental understanding that the challenges faced in everyday life are universal.
 This in itself brings us a higher perspective.

 I continue to be surprised by the gentle unfolding within me and those who have joined us at Circles of Willow.
 I’m a seeker.
 The magic that occurs in circle has to be experienced.
 It begins with a feeling of acceptance and safety and deepens into trust for those sharing the space with us.
 We begin to shed some of our protective armor and rediscover the gentle, loving people we are.
 It is empowering to discover that we are indeed the divine presence here!